-As of March 1, 2015, approximately 2,463 acres within the Participants has been or is currently being provided water, wastewater and storm drainage, including water quality services, which include: approximately 826 acres in Travis County Municipal Utility District No. 3, approximately 492 acres in Travis County Municipal Utility District No. 4, approximately 660 acres in Travis County Municipal Utility District No. 5, 264 acres in Travis County Municipal Utility District No. 6, and approximately 221 acres in Travis County Municipal Utility District No. 8.
-As of March 1, 2015, residential development within the Participants included 419 completed single family homes, 52 single family homes under construction, 154 single family lots that are vacant or under construction, 200 completed detached condominium patio homes, 2 detached condominium patio home lots that are vacant or under construction, one 250 unit apartment complex including a clubhouse, fitness center and pool area; one 236 unit apartment complex currently under services to the Participants including retail billing and collecting services for each of the Participants.
-Each Participant was created to construct or acquire internal underground utilities to serve the developable acres within each Participant's boundaries.
-See "THE MASTER DISTRICT" and construction; additional development includes a senior living center, and commercial, retail and office development.
+As of June 1, 2016, approximately 2,463 acres within the Participants has been or is currently being provided water, wastewater and storm drainage, including water quality services, which include: approximately 826 acres in Travis County Municipal Utility District No. 3, approximately 492 acres in Travis County Municipal Utility District No. 4, approximately 660 acres in Travis County Municipal Utility District No. 5, 264 acres in Travis County Municipal Utility District No. 6, and approximately 221 acres in Travis County Municipal Utility District No. 8.
+As of June 1, 2016, residential development within the Participants included 461 completed single family homes, 44 single family homes under construction, 114 single family lots that are vacant or under construction, 201 completed detached condominium patio homes, 6 detached condominium patio homes under construction, 25 detached condominium patio home lots that are vacant or under construction, one 250 unit apartment complex including a clubhouse, fitness center and pool area; one 236 unit apartment complex currently under construction (of which the clubhouse and first phase, containing eleven apartment buildings, are complete); additional development includes a senior living center, and commercial, retail and office development.
 Recreational amenities include the Barton Creek Resort and Spa located in Travis County Municipal Utility District No. 4, which consists of a country club, a conference center, a 303-room hotel, two 18-hole golf courses and related facilities.
 Additionally, a third 18-hole golf course is located within the boundaries of Travis County Municipal Utility District No. 5.
-Stratus Properties completed construction of the utility facilities to serve Amarra Drive, Phase 3B, which includes 64 single family lots and a 21 acre commercial site in March 2015.
-Stratus Properties began construction of utility facilities to serve Block G within Travis County Municipal Utility District No. 5 in February 2015, to be developed as 20 detached condominium patio home lots on approximately 19.8 acres.
-Construction of such utility facilities is expected to be completed by August 2015.
-Stratus Properties will complete the extension of Tecoma Circle north of Southwest Parkway in April 2015.
-This project will provide road and utility service to the first phase of Baron Creek Section N ("Section N"), located within Travis County Municipal Utility District No. 8.
-In addition to Tecoma Circle, Stratus Properties has also begun construction of a 236 unit multi-family project in Section N on approximately 35 acres.
-It is anticipated that the first two apartment buildings and club house will be completed by October 2015.
-Within the Participants there are several tracts at various stages of development and approximately 819 undeveloped but developable acres remaining under current land development and water quality regulations.
+Within the Participants there are several tracts at various stages of development and approximately 819 undeveloped but developable acres remaining.
 See "INVESTMENT CONSIDERATIONS - Certain Development Regulations."
 See also "THE BARTON CREEK DEVELOPMENT" and "PARTICIPANTS IN CURRENT SERVICE AREA."

-"INVESTMENT CONSIDERATIONS."
+MASTER DISTRICT" and "INVESTMENT CONSIDERATIONS."